-I visited the Yukon for a week in July and discovered a bunch of great sights and activities, such as a two-day major music festival, unique attractions like a cabin where The Call of the Wild author Jack London once lived, some cute and remote small towns, plenty of great hiking and wildlife, and lots of character (and characters) that I will never forget.
+I visited the Yukon for a week in July and August and discovered a bunch of great sights and activities, such as a two-day major music festival, unique attractions like a cabin where The Call of the Wild author Jack London once lived, some cute and remote small towns, plenty of great hiking and wildlife, and lots of character (and characters) that I will never forget.

-On Wednesday, I’ll begin posting content from the trip, but for now, let’s get caught up with a few fun facts about the Yukon:
+Before getting to the highlights of my summer visit, let’s get caught up with a few fun facts about the Yukon:

 -Only about 34,000 people live in the Yukon territory.
 More than 23,000 of those reside in Whitehorse, the capital city, while nearly another 2,000 live in Dawson City.
 The rest are scattered in smaller communities.

 -The Yukon has the second-highest mountain in North America.
 Mount Logan, part of Kluane National Park, is 19,551 feet tall, trailing only Alaska’s Mt.
-McKinley among American peaks.
+Denali among American peaks.

 -At its peak during the gold rush, Dawson City was once home to around 40,000 miners.
 Interestingly, gold mining remains one of the biggest industries in Dawson, though the current levels of gold production are nowhere near what they once were.
 Tourism is also a big draw right now.

 -First Nations – the Canadian equivalent of Native Americans – are a huge part of Yukon society.
 About 30% of Dawson City’s population consists of First Nations members, and the various tribes are represented throughout the territory with artwork, festivals, museums and historic sites.
 Many towns and attractions (such as Kluane National Park) are named after First Nations.

 Weather in the Yukon During Summer

 June through August is the Yukon’s short-lived warm season.
 High temperatures can approach 80 F (27 C), though they are usually closer to 70 F. The mountainous scenery is beautiful.